The geometric distance and binary orbit of PSR B1259-63: Abstract

 \section{Abstract}

 The pulsar/massive star binary system \psrb/LS\,2883 is one of the best-studied gamma-ray binaries, a class of systems whose bright gamma-ray flaring can provide important insights into high-energy physics.
 Using the Australian Long Baseline Array we have conducted very long baseline interferometric observations of \psrb\ over 4.4 years, fully sampling the 3.4-year orbital period.
-Inverting our measured parallax gives a distance of $2.59^{+0.37}_{-0.28}$\,kpc, which when modified to account for the Lutz-Kelker bias gives a corrected distance of $2.70^{+0.41}_{-0.31}$\,kpc.
-We find that the binary orbit is viewed at an angle of $153\fdg4^{+3\fdg2}_{-3\fdg0}$ to the line of sight, implying that the pulsar moves clockwise around its orbit as viewed on the sky.
+From our measured parallax of $0.38\pm0.05$\,mas we use a Bayesian approach to infer a distance of $2.6^{+0.4}_{-0.3}$\,kpc.
+We find that the binary orbit is viewed at an angle of $154\pm3$\degr\ to the line of sight, implying that the pulsar moves clockwise around its orbit as viewed on the sky.
 Taking our findings together with previous results from pulsar timing observations, all seven orbital elements for the system are now fully determined.
-We use our measurement of the inclination angle to constrain the mass of the stellar companion to lie in the range 14.2--29.8$M_{\odot}$.
+We use our measurement of the inclination angle to constrain the mass of the stellar companion to lie in the range 15--31$M_{\odot}$.
 Our measured distance and proper motion are consistent with the system having originated in the Cen OB1 association and receiving a modest natal kick, causing it to have moved $\sim 8$\,pc from its birthplace over the past $\sim3\times10^5$ years.
 The orientation of the orbit on the plane of the sky matches the direction of motion of the X-ray synchrotron-emitting knot observed by the {\em Chandra X-ray Observatory} to be moving away from the system.